skellystudios/crossword-solver/README.md

 ### Functioning
 - [ ] Get all the clue types working
+- [ ] Pull in a proper memoize library, and memoize the eval function
+- [ ] Print the Answers in a nicer way
+- [ ] Support multi-word clues?

+### Data
 - [ ] Move the thesaurus function to be a system call rather than via files
 - [ ] Make a more expansive, extensible thesaurus + wordlist
-- [ ] Pull in a proper memoize library, and memoize the eval function
-- [ ] Print the Answers in a nicer way
+- [ ] Scrape the web / books for more indicators words

 ### Testing/Results
-- [ ] Start gathering a better benchmark suite
+- [ ] Start gathering a better benchmark suite – scrape the Times, Guardian, Telegraph etc.
 - [ ] Make a function to run solver against the benchmarks: at a different level of timeout